VIDEO AND DIGITAL SUBMISSIONS

 g. the BBFC is not bound to reach any particular decision as to classification and may at its discretion decide that the Work is not suitable for a Video Classification or a Digital Classification to be issued in respect of it;

-h. the BBFC shall notify the Customer whether or not it considers a Work is suitable for classification and, if it considers the Work is suitable, a category will be offered for the Work together with Ratings info (as appropriate).
+h. the BBFC shall notify the Customer whether or not it considers a Work is suitable for classification and, if it considers the Work is suitable, a category will be offered for the Work together with content advice (as appropriate).

 i.
 In the case of Video Works: